splitgraph/sgr/examples/README.md

   * [import-from-mongo](./import-from-mongo): Import data from MongoDB into Splitgraph.
   * [pg-replication](./pg-replication): Use Splitgraph as a PostgreSQL logical replication client.
   * [push-to-other-engine](./push-to-other-engine): Share data with other Splitgraph engines.
+  * [push-to-object-storage](./push-to-object-storage): Upload data to S3-compatible object storage when pushing to another Splitgraph engine.
   * [iris](./iris): Manipulate and query Splitgraph data from a Jupyter notebook.
   * [bloom-filter](./bloom-filter): Showcase using bloom filters to query large datasets with a limited amount of cache.
   * [splitfiles](./splitfiles): Use Splitfiles to build Splitgraph data images, track their provenance and keep them up to date.